MileHacker Logo

 Fall and Winter Overview

 • Precipitation can be rain, freezing rain, or significant snowfall.
-Winds can be strong, specifically in a coastal location.
+Winds can be strong, specifically near the coast.

 Weather Considerations

-Travelers ought to monitor forecasts for the weather specific periods.
+Visitors should monitor weather forecasts for specific periods.
 The Atlantic hurricane season runs from June 1 to November 30.
 While direct hurricane landfalls on Cape Cod are rare, the region can experience impacts from tropical storms.
 These impacts include heavy rain, strong winds, and coastal flooding.
-Late summer and late september to early october are the most likely times for these occasions.
+Late summer and early fall are the most likely times for these functions.

 High Season